Unniyarcha (film)

-Unniyarcha is a 1961 Indian Malayalam-language action film, produced and directed by Kunchacko.
+Unniyarcha ഉണ്ണിയാർച്ച is a 1961 Indian Malayalam-language action film, produced and directed by Kunchacko.
 The film stars Ragini, Prem Nazir, Sathyan, Thikkurissy Sukumaran Nair and Hari.
-Based on the life of warrior of the same name mentioned in Vadakkan Pattukal, it was released on 24 August 1961 and became a success.
+It is based on the life of warrior of the same name from the Vadakkan Pattukal ballads.
+The film was released on 24 August 1961 and became a success.
+The sequel, "Aromalunni," was released in 1972.